1947 Ramdas ship disaster: Aftermath

-For the rescue operation mounted by the Rewas fishermen, the Indian government allotted some land and a jetty to them.
+For the rescue operation mounted by the Rewas (Alibag) fishermen, the Indian government allotted some land and a jetty to them.
 The resulting settlement was subsequently called Bodni.

 The Bombay Port Trust decided to salvage it in August 1951 and the work was entrusted to an Italian firm for a cost of ₹13.8 lakh.
 However, the wreck resurfaced on its own at Ballard Pier off the coast at Bombay in 1957.